Same-sex marriage in Greece: Opinion polls

 A May 2015 Focus Bari poll found that 70% of Greeks agreed that civil partnerships should be extended to same-sex couples.
 The same poll also found majority support for same-sex marriage, with 56% in favor and 35% opposed.
 A poll conducted by DiaNEOsis in December 2016 showed that 50% of Greeks supported same-sex marriage and 26% were in favor of adoption by same-sex couples.
 The 2019 Eurobarometer found that 39% of Greeks thought same-sex marriage should be allowed throughout Europe, while 56% were opposed.
 The same poll found that 64% of respondents agreed with the statement: "Gay, lesbian and bisexual people should have the same rights as heterosexual people", whereas 32% disagreed.
-Those figures marked an increase of 6% and 2%, respectively, compared to the 2015 Eurobarometer survey.
+Those figures marked increases of 6% and 2%, respectively, compared to the 2015 Eurobarometer survey.